GeorgeLuther/polyperc-app/README.md

 # About Polyperc

 Polyperc is a web app that allows users to generate and manipulate rhythmic patterns.
 This program can be used like a traditional sequencer, where a grid of rhythms can be turned on and off.
-However, what makes the app useful are the variety of pattern generation methods that can be selected to instantly create a patterns from a pattern length and number of active beats.
+However, what makes the app useful are the various pattern generation methods that can be selected to instantly create a pattern, given a pattern length and number of active beats.

 ![polyperc-screenshot.png](https://georgeluther.github.io/polyperc-samples/polyperc-screenshot.png)